zaps166/QMPlay2/README.md

 VDPAU and VA-API has its own deinterlacing filters.
 These settings are mixed together with "FFmpeg" module settings.

-H.264 lossless movies (CRF 0 or QP 0) are not properly decoded.
+H.264 lossless movies (CRF 0 or QP 0) might not be properly decoded via VDPAU and VA-API.

 ##Deinterlacing